EchoThread Comment Widget Documentation

 WordPress

-WordPress has a built-in comment system, but many site owners prefer EchoThread for its modern UI, threaded replies, reactions, and spam filtering.
-There are three ways to add EchoThread depending on how much control you want.
+WordPress has a built-in comment system, but many site owners prefer EchoThread for its modern UI, threaded replies, reactions, and ML spam filtering.
+The easiest way is our official plugin — no code required.
+If you want more control, you can also add EchoThread by hand in three ways.

 Option A — Custom HTML block (per post)